1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Stu pendousmat via Wikimedia Commons

 A Costco membership opens doors, quite literally, to a vast selection of bulk-size groceries and household goods selling at discounted prices.
-But buying potato chips and toilet paper by the case is just the start.
+But buying potato chips and batteries by the case is just the start.
 The warehouse club also stocks everything from tires and furniture to electronics and jewelry.
-With so many items to choose from, Trae Bodge, a consumer expert who specializes in smart shopping strategies, says it's critical to shop Costco with a list to avoid overspending.
+With so many items to choose from, smart shopping expert Trae Bodge says it’s critical to bring a list to avoid overspending, particularly on seasonal items the store loves to put right inside the front door.

 List or no list, shoppers seem to like the savings and selection.
-Costco has nearly 52 million paid members around the world, with an 88% renewal rate worldwide (90% in the U.S. and Canada).
-The chain ranks first in customer satisfaction among department and discount stores, according to the American Customer Satisfaction Index, edging out rivals Sam's Club and BJ's Wholesale.
+Costco has 53 million paid members around the world, with an 88% renewal rate worldwide (91% in the U.S. and Canada).
+The chain ranks first in customer satisfaction among department and discount stores, according to the American Customer Satisfaction Index, edging out rivals Sam’s Club and BJ’s Wholesale.
 Thinking of taking the Costco plunge?
-Here's what you should know before investing at least $60 in an annual membership.
+Here’s what you should know before investing at least $60 in an annual membership.

 If you’re not ready to commit to a year-long membership, there are still ways to shop at Costco.
 Members are allowed to bring up to two guests.
-So if you want to check out the warehouse club to see the selection and compare prices, ask a friend or family member with a membership if you can tag along.
-Want to buy something?
-The Costco member will need to make the purchase for you -- cashiers check membership cards at checkout -- but afterward you can simply pay the person back.
+So if you want to check out the selection and compare prices, ask a friend or family member with a membership if you can tag along.
+See something you like?
+The Costco member will need to make the purchase for you — cashiers check membership cards at checkout — but afterward you can simply pay your buddy back.

-If you want to shop on your own without a membership, give that same friend or family member the money to purchase a Costco Cash Card for you.
-These cards are treated like cash and can be bought for as little as $25 (and go up to $1,000 in value).
-Non-members can use a Costco Cash Card to enter, shop and pay at any Costco location.
+If you want to shop on your own without a membership, give that same friend or family member the money to purchase a Costco Shop Card (formerly Costco Cash Card) for you.
+These cards are treated like cash and can be bought for as little as $25 (and go up to $2,000 in value).
+Non-members can use a Costco Shop Card to enter, shop and pay at any Costco location.

 And if you prefer online shopping, anyone can make a purchase at Costco.com.
 However, the product selection is limited for non-members, and non-members also may face an additional surcharge on orders.